Canada's Reece Howden strikes gold at ski cross World Cup in Italy | CBC Sports

 Reece Howden led Canada to the top at the ski cross World Cup podium in Innichen, Italy, on Thursday.

-The 24-year-old Cultus Lake, B.C., native struck gold in the men's ski cross race, edging silver medallist Ryo Sugai of Japan and German Niklas Bachsleitner, who was third.
+The 24-year-old Cultus Lake, B.C., native struck gold in the men's ski cross race for his first win of the season, edging silver medallist Ryo Sugai of Japan and German Niklas Bachsleitner, who was third.

 Italy's Simone Deromedis, who missed out on a podium finish, was the other athlete competing in the big final.